Ferrari F1/86: Development and race history

 Although it was among the fastest cars in a straight line in the 1986 season, often bettered only by the BMW powered cars, the F1/86 performed far worse than its predecessor: the reliability problems were all but eliminated, but it was constantly outpaced by the faster Williams-Hondas, McLaren-TAGs, Lotus-Renaults and Benetton-BMWs.
 The car gained 5 podiums during the year, 4 from Stefan Johansson and 1 from Michele Alboreto, and failed to score a single win, pole position or fastest lap.

-Powered by the Tipo 032, the F1/86 is the most powerful car, for racing or road, that Ferrari has ever produced.
+Powered by the last of Ferrari's 120° turbocharged V6 engines, the Tipo 032, the F1/86 is the most powerful car, for racing or road, that Ferrari has ever produced.
 During qualifying for the French Grand Prix at the shortened Paul Ricard Circuit, Alboreto was able to use the engine's reported 1250 bhp and more (the engines were detuned to around 850 bhp for races) to blast past the Williams of Nigel Mansell on the long Mistral Straight.
 However, the car's handling problems became apparent in the corners following the straight with Mansell claiming they were driving much slower than he could have despite Alboreto being on a qualifying lap (Alboreto qualified six-tenths slower than Mansell).
 The F1/86 reportedly only handled well on the smoothest of circuits, such as Paul Ricard - the smoothest of all F1 circuits at the time.